simoneburch/config-onprem-ad/README.md

 - Since we turn the DC-1 VM as a domain controller when logging in we have to use username as "mydomain.com\labuser" or the \username created and the password is the same as it was created in the VM setup
 - Login and hit the search for active directory users and computers
-- Create two folders by right clicking mydomain.com folder and select new then organization unit.
+- Create two folders by right-clicking the mydomain.com folder and select new then organization unit.
 - Label them _ADMINS and _EMPLOYEES
 - Create a user called jane doe and make the password to never expire then right click on the user and hit properties and under member of tab then hit add and type domain and check names from there select domain admins and apply
 - Log out of DC-1 and log back in as mydomain.com\jane_admin